Dylan Thomas, President and Chief Operating Officer

 Mr. Lacroix is active in the aviation community and currently serves as Vice – Chair of the Bombardier Safety Stand down council and he has been a member of the Learjet Technical Committee since 2014.

-Susan Gomez, Client Services Manager
+Megan Simpson, Client Services Manager